rschristopher/ischristtrue.com/src/logos/cross.md

-# Coronation on the Cross
+# Death on the Cross

+Coronation

 !!! quote "John 12:31"
     Now is the judgment of this world: now shall the prince of this world be cast out.